HarshTambade/Finolax-AI/README.md

 - `date` - Format: YYYY-MM-DD
 - `amount` - Numeric value
 - `type` - Either "income" or "expense"
-- `category` - Any category name (will be auto-corrected if needed)
+- `category` - Any category name (will be auto-corrected if needed!)
 - `description` - Transaction details

 ---